tp-codings/First_SFML_Random_C/README.md

 # SFML_Random

 This is a collection of some project in one.
-Here I played around with chained lists, arrays, a snake game with SFML and a TicTacToe game with a stupid KI :)
+Here I played around with chained lists, arrays, a snake game with SFML and a TicTacToe game with a stupid AI :)

 # Getting Started